 The idea of the European Talent Support Network (the Network) emerged at the Hungarian EU Presidential Conference on Talent Support and it was articulated in the Final Declaration of the Conference in 2011, in Budapest.
 The plenary opening presentation of Professor Péter Csermely introduced the achievements of the Hungarian talent support network, looking back on a past of only 4 years at the time, and the prospective long-term benefits of collaboration between the civil and the public sector and of linking formal and informal education.
 The Final Declaration of the Conference adopted by the almost 300 attending experts stressed that it would be worthwhile to align and organise into a network the relevant European efforts and aspirations.

 Several joint activities, programmes and tenders have been launched since the first meeting in Brussels, including the call for setting up European Talent Points announced on the website of ECHA and of several centres in November 2015.
 In 2016, the “Call to Be a European Talent Centre” was announced again, and the second round opened the way also for including so-called “associated” Talent Centres from outside Europe.
-As a result, by September 2016 the Network already comprised 19 centres, including 17 in European countries (Austria (2), Belgium, Czech republic, Denmark, Greece, the Netherlands, Ireland, Lithuania, Hungary, Germany (2), Italy, Switzerland, Slovakia, Slovenia and Turkey) and two in non-European ones (India, Peru).
-Thanks to the European Talent Point applications, the Network has been enriched by around 300 Talent Points of 38 countries.
-The Network envisages the further growth of the number of Talent Centres and Talent Points, and by the first half of 2019 the Network had 25 Centres of which 21 was in European and 4 in non-European countries.
+As a result, by September 2016 the Network already comprised 19 centres, including 17 in European countries (Austria (2), Belgium, Czech Republic, Denmark, Greece, the Netherlands, Ireland, Lithuania, Hungary, Germany (2), Italy, Switzerland, Slovakia, Slovenia and Turkey) and two in non-European ones (India, Peru).
+The Network envisaged the further growth of the number of Talent Centres and Talent Points, and by the first half of 2019 the Network had 25 Centres of which 21 was in European and 4 in non-European countries.
 Given its sudden expansion, a five-strong Network Council had to be set up to take care of strategic management.
 At the election having an active participation of the whole Network, Prof. Albert Ziegler was appointed Chairman of the Council set up in October 2016.
 The Council was re-elected in 2018.

 All European Talent Centres do excellent professional work in several talent support fields, but they are quite different in many respects.
 Some are non-profit, others for-profit organisations; some are public entities or even background institutions of the national ministries, others are NGOs.
 The set of activities of individual European Talent Points may also be different: some tend to focus more on teacher training, others on working directly with young talents.
 This diversity is crucial to the strength of the emerging European Talent Support Network.
 The main tasks of the Centres include, in addition to their own quality work, network-building and the supply of relevant professional information to the Network members.
 That is, within the Network, the European Talent Centres assume more responsibility for coordination and information supply at regional, national or all-European level.
 Participation in the European Talent Support Network requires community thinking, with each country contributing to articulating and achieving the common goals from its own perspective.
 The Network is actually more than the sum total of the joint activities of its members.
 In practice, this means the realisation of joint applications, networking or a youth programme (Youth Platform).
 The lead role is played alternately by the European Talent Centres, depending on the content of the actual project.